psacawa/lektprojekt/README.md

-# LektProjekt
+# LexQuest/LektProjekt

-This is the monorepo for _LektProjekt_.
+This is the monorepo for _LektProjekt_, which for business/marketing reasons is known publicly as _LexQuest_ and is available to demo at the address [www.lex.quest](https://lex.quest).
 See `docs/` for general documentation.

 ## Hooks